eroesch/2019-20-PYM0FM/index.md

       </article>
       <article role="tabpanel" class="tab-pane active" id="python-linux">
         <ol>
+          Python is already installed on the CINN Nutanix VM platform, but if you need to install it on your own laptop:
           <li>Open <a href="https://www.anaconda.com/download/#linux">https://www.anaconda.com/download/#linux</a> with your web browser.</li>
           <li>Download the Python 3 installer for Linux.<br>
             (The installation requires using the shell.
 If you aren't